-- Task 1: Public Involvement It is imperative that the public involvement aspect of this update conforms to federal and state guidelines and provide ample opportunity for public review and comment. - Task 2: Data Collection, Mapping and Data Development Aspects of this task include development of the highway and transit networks, review and update of the traffic analysis zones, development of socioeconomic data and the research of future financial resources. - Task 3: Data Review and Verification Task 3 includes a careful review and analysis of socioeconomic data and model input files. - Task 4: Model Update and Validation This task involves the validation of each of the components of the travel demand model to federal and state recommended thresholds. - Task 5: Year 2045 Long-Range Transportation Needs Plan Elements within this task provide for Year 2045 Long-Range Transportation Needs Plan development. - Task 6: Year 2045 Long-Range Transportation Preliminary and Constrained Needs Plan Elements within this task provide for Year 2045 Long-Range Transportation Preliminary and Constrained Needs Plan development. - Task 7: Year 2045 Long-Range Transportation Cost Feasible Plan Elements within this task provide for Year 2045 Long-Range Transportation Cost Feasible Plan development.
+- Task 1: Public Involvement It is imperative that the public involvement aspect of this update conforms to federal and state guidelines and provide ample opportunity for public review and comment. - Task 2: Data Collection, Mapping and Data Development Aspects of this task include development of the highway and transit networks, review and update of the traffic analysis zones, development of socioeconomic data and the research of future financial resources. - Task 3: Data Review and Verification Task 3 includes a careful review and analysis of socioeconomic data and model input files. - Task 4: Model Update and Validation This task involves the validation of each of the components of the travel demand model to federal and state recommended thresholds. - Task 5: Year 2045 Long-Range Transportation Needs Plan Elements within this task provide for the development of the Year 2045 Long-Range Transportation Needs Plan. - Task 6: Year 2045 Long-Range Transportation Preliminary and Constrained Needs Plan Elements within this task provide for the development of the Year 2045 Long-Range Transportation Preliminary and Constrained Needs Plan. - Task 7: Year 2045 Long-Range Transportation Cost Feasible Plan Elements within this task provide for the development of the Year 2045 Long-Range Transportation Cost Feasible Plan.